GribApiDotNet/GribApi.NET/README.md

 After you've built libjasper and grib_api_lib once, you should only need to build GribApi.sln thenceforth.

+### Running SWIG
+Most of the interop interfaces are generated using SWIG and included in the repository.
+If you want generate the interfaces yourself, you'll need SWIG installed and available on PATH.
+Then run `build/swig_gen.cmd`.

 ## Running Tests
 1. Install [NUnit](http://www.nunit.org/) and expose it on PATH.
 2. Run `build/run_tests <architecture> <configuration> [optional "1" to break the tests on start]`, e.g.